Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 - A Microsoft Dataverse database
 - A Microsoft Power Apps app

-As part of the application lifecycle management (ALM) process, you plan to package the components, so that they can be deployed to other environments as a group.
+As part of the **application lifecycle management (ALM)** process, you plan to package the components, so that they can be deployed to other environments as a group.

-You need to recommend a solution that supports versioning, dependencies, and deployments.
+You need to recommend a solution that **supports versioning, dependencies, and deployments**.

 What should you include in the recommendation?